Danderson123/Amira/README.md

 ## Introduction

 Amira is an AMR gene detection tool designed to work directly from bacterial long read sequences.
-Amira improces the user experience, reduces the time taken to get meaningful results and allows more accurate detection of the AMR genes in a sample than assembly.
+Amira makes it easy to reliably identify the AMR genes in a bacterial sample, reduces the time taken to get meaningful results and allows more accurate detection of the AMR genes than assembly.

 ## Overview